Instructor: James Tompkin

 Hand-in for both parts is electronic via Gradescope.

-Projects 1, 2, 3 and 5 must be completed in MATLAB.
-Project 4 must be completed in TensorFlow.
+Projects 1, 2, 3, 4 and 5 must be completed in Python.
+Project 6 as a final project presents a free choice.

 |Projects||Gradescope Hand in|